 2) The platelet-rich plasma is separated from the red blood cells.

 3) The platelet-rich plasma is injected into the scalp.

 PRP hair treatment is still considered experimental and more research needs to be done before it can be called a standard treatment for hair loss.

-PRP treatments are safe and effective, and they have very few side effects.
+PRP treatments are safe and effective and have few side effects.
 The most common side effect is temporary bruising at the injection site.
 PRP treatments are usually done every 4-6 weeks, and you will start to see results within 1-4 months.

-If you are looking for a new, non-surgical way to treat your hair loss, then PRP hair treatment may be right for you.
+If you want a new, non-surgical way to treat your hair loss, then PRP hair treatment may be right.

 No, PRP hair treatment is not painful.
 The procedure involves taking a small sample of blood from your arm and then spinning it in a centrifuge to separate the platelets from the other blood cells.
 The platelets are then injected into your scalp.
 You may feel a slight prick when the needle enters your skin, but the procedure is generally not painful.